haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 ## Setup/Requirements

 In order to follow this tutorial you only need a **web browser**, a **text editor**, and [**PyMOL**][link-pymol]{:target="_blank"}
-(freely available for most operating systems) on your computer in order to visualise the input and output data.
+(freely available for most operating systems) on your computer in order to visualize the input and output data.
 Further, the required data to run this tutorial are the same as for the [DISVIS tutorial](/education/disvis-webserver) and should be downloaded from [**here**][link-data]{:target="_blank"}.
 Once downloaded, make sure to unpack the archive.